-The following table summarizes the changes made to the VoiceXML Technical Reference.
+The following table lists the changes to the VoiceXML Technical Reference since its initial release.

 Date Changes 13-August-2012 Document created-version 1.0 04-October-2012 Added descriptions of the default GrammarMimeType and ignore GrammarFileMimeType parameters 29-January-2013 Document Version: 1.0.1 released for CIC 4.0 SU3 19-July-2013 Merged Developer's TR with Overview TR, reformatted document design, updated cross-references, edited to conform to MMOS 05-June-2014 Updated Copyright page.
 Added information about the ability to disable external accessibility to the web configuration page of a VoiceXML server.
 01-August-2014 Updated documentation to reflect changes required in the transition from version 4.0 SU# to CIC 2015 R1, such as updates to product version numbers, system requirements, installation procedures, references to Interactive Intelligence Product Information site URLs, and copyright and trademark information.
 10-February-2015 Updated Copyright page.
 Reorganized the document layout.
 Added a section containing information about adding Data Security to VoiceXML scripts via the com.inin.securedata custom property.
 20-April-2015 Added an optional parameter to the VoiceXML server configuration file.
 Updated Copyright and Trademarks page.
 Updated the document to reflect the CIC 2015R3 version.
 12-June-2015 Added optional grammarCaching parameter to the VoiceXML server configuration file.
 Updated cover page to reflect new color scheme and logo.
 Updated copyright and trademark information.
 09-October-2015 Updated the description of the ttsSSML configuration parameter.
 Updated documentation to reflect 2016 R1 Release 04-February-2016 Updated Copyright and Trademarks for 2016.
 Updated the document to reflect the CIC 2016 R2 version.
 Added a link to the CIC Documentation Library at Help.inin.com.
 24-August-2016 Added session.inin.localMachineName and session.inin.interpreterName session variables in "Session Variables" section.
 10-May-2018 Rebranded from Interactive Intelligence to Genesys.
+12-June-2019 Reorganized the content only, which included combining some topics and deleting others that just had an introductory sentence such as, "In this section".
+25-June-2019 Added a note to VoiceXML Interpreter Server Web Configuration Interface about how to reset the password for the VoiceXML Interpreter Server Web Configuration interface.
+1-August-2019 Added a topic for Supported VXML Data Elements for new JSON enctype attribute support in data elements.
+Added an opening paragraph in the Introduction to VoiceXML .
+Change the link in the VoiceXML Example Pack to point to a download on the Product Information Site as the old FTP link was invalid.
+12-February-2020 Added VoiceXML Async Cancel tool.